Bob Dole

 Robert Joseph “Bob” Dole was born in Russell in 1923, to Doran Ray and Bina N. (Talbott) Dole.
 As a boy growing up in western Kansas during the Great Depression, he worked a number of odd jobs.

 Coach Forrest "Phog" Allen went to Russell to recruit Dole to play basketball at the University of Kansas (KU).
 He began his college career in fall 1941, also competing in football and track at KU.
-Dole completed three years of college before attending the U.s. Army Officer Candidate School.
+Dole completed three years of college before attending the U.S. Army Officer Candidate School.

 As a second lieutenant and member of the 10th Mountain Division, Dole was sent to Italy to serve during World War II.
 During the spring offensive in April 1945 Dole's right shoulder, collarbone, and arm were shattered by enemy fire.
 He was initially sent to Winter Army General Hospital (now Colmery-O'Neil Veterans Administration Medical Center) in Topeka, then to an orthopedic specialist in Chicago, and to Percy Jones Army Hospital in Battle Creek, Michigan.
 He underwent seven surgeries, but unable to regain the use of his right hand, he was forced to rely completely on his left hand.
 People in Russell contributed to his medical bills after 39 months of hospitalization.
 Dole was awarded two Purple Hearts and the Bronze Star with an Oak Cluster for military service.
+He received an honorary promotion to the rank of colonel through an act of Congress in 2019.

 Dole first ran for public office in 1950.
 Elected to the Kansas House of Representatives, he served a two-year term.
 He was county attorney in Russell County for eight years.
 In 1960 Dole was elected to the U. S. House of Representatives from the Sixth Congressional District in northwest Kansas.
 In 1962 his district was merged with the Fifth District in western Kansas to form the First Congressional District, a huge 60-county area.
 Dole was re-elected three times.